wisam-alhennawi/lara-forms-builder/README.md

 * `type` (mandatory): Specifies the kind of form component, see the following subsections for supported types and their individual properties
 * `label` (mandatory): Label text of the component
+* `validationAttribute` (optional): If set, the value will be used as the attribute label for validation messages.
+If not set, the `label` is also used as a field name for validation messages.
 * `helpText` (optional): Help text displayed at the bottom of the component
 * `readOnly` (optional): When set to true, the form field does not allow input or changes and only displays the current value
+* `rules` (optional): Validation rules to be applied for this field.
+If not set, Eloquent model rules for the field with the same name will be used if available, otherwise no rules are applied.
 * `field_wrapper_class` (optional): CSS class(es) to be added to the div that encloses the form component

 #### Type `input`